adkinsnm/Hotel-Demand-Forecasting/README.md

 *Removed problematic hotel*

-* Hotel_77 had long a long period of zero demand.
+* `Hotel_77` had long a long period of zero demand.
 It was excluded because it was breaking TimeGPT and would degrade the model accuracy.

 *Train/test split*

-* Train: before 2023-06-01
+* `Train`: before 2023-06-01

-* Test: on/after 2023-06-01
+* `Test`: on/after 2023-06-01

 **Cross-Validation Strategy**

 All models used 5-fold non-overlapping time-series cross-validation:

-* Horizon: 28 days
+* `Horizon`: 28 days

-* Step size: 28 days
+* `Step size`: 28 days

-* Windows: 5
+* `Windows`: 5

-* Evaluated separately per hotel (unique_id)
+* Evaluated separately per hotel (`unique_id`)

-Models Implemented
+## Models Implemented
-1. Baseline Statistical Models (StatsForecast)
+### 1. Baseline Statistical Models (StatsForecast)

-* Naive
+* `Naive`

+This model is great for creating a baseline in forecasting.
+The forecast for all future periods is equal to the last observed value.
+Any other model should outperform the Naive model to be considered useful.
+It's downsides are that it doens't take any seasonality or trends into account.

-* Seasonal Naive
+* `Seasonal Naive`

+This is a very similar model to the `Naive` Model, but the difference is that it takes values from the last season (weekly) rather than just the last observed value.
+The fact that it captures seasonality and the patterns caused by it would make it slightly more accurate than the classic `Naive`, but it is still considered to be a baseline model for other models to beat.

-* AutoETS
+* `AutoETS`

+This is an exponential smoothing model that automatically selects the components it needs.
+ETS models are great for series with trends & seasonality and are very popular in forecasting in general.
+Overall, it's considered to be a relatively accurate model.
-* AutoARIMA
+* `AutoARIMA`

-Each model was trained using:

-StatsForecast(...).cross_validation(...)

-Evaluated on RMSE and MAE.
+Automatically fits an ARIMA(p,d,q) model using statistical patterns in autocorrelation to model the future.
+This is one of the more popular models that was used in this project and also ended up being one of the most accurate.
+It handles trends and autocorrelation very well, making it a common use for those looking to forecast future values.

-2. Machine Learning Model (MLForecast)
+### 2. Machine Learning Model (MLForecast)

-Model Implemented: LightGBM Regressor
+Model Implemented: `LightGBM Regressor`

 * Lag features: 1, 7, 14, 28